 The town is working with our community partners to create a vibrant new community centre, park, and future residential areas to meet the needs of Oakville residents on the former site of the Oakville-Trafalgar Memorial Hospital (OTMH).

 The Mississauga Halton Local Health Integration Network (LHIN) has also brought forward the concept of a community health hub on the site.
 LHIN is conducting a health assessment of the area in partnership with the Region, Chief Medical Officer and the town.
 The results of the study will inform their strategic directions with respect to health and wellness programming locally.

 The town is committed to engaging with residents and other stakeholders throughout the process.

-March 27, 2017 - The Former Hospital Deconstruction Strategy goes to Administrative Services Committee and on April 3, 2017 it goes to Council.
+March 27, 2017 - The Former Hospital Deconstruction Strategy went to Administrative Services Committee.

-March 8, 2017 - A public consultation session toook place to determine what amenities will be included in the community centre.
+March 8, 2017 - A public consultation session took place to determine what amenities will be included in the community centre.